Rare Cultural Exhibition Unveils Hidden Treasures of Crimean Tatar Heritage in Washington, DC

 Karashaysky

 But this time, our grandmother was crying.
-She confessed to us that she has been looking at the door of her house more often, expecting Russian soldiers to burst in at any moment, as it was in her childhood, put her into deadly wagons for a month without food and water, and take her away from her homeland, as it was in 1944.
+She confessed to us that she has been looking at the door of her house more often, expecting Russian NKVD to burst in at any moment, as it was in her childhood, put her into deadly wagons for a month without food and water, and take her away from her homeland, as it was in 1944.
 She said, “Granddaughters, I can’t take it anymore.
 I want all this to end like a terrible dream.”
 Our tears flowed because we realized that we cannot make grandma feel peaceful and happy, we cannot erase the bad memories from her heart.
 We cannot stop what is happening now in occupied Crimea.

 Among our roles as activists, human rights defenders, and journalists, we, as daughters of our people and heirs of the noble Karashaysky family, feel the need to share another aspect of our lives.
 As sisters, we want to share our pain, our wounds, and to reveal our personal experiences and thoughts about the war.
 Today, in this moment, all we want to convey is our personal history.